-Figure 49: The original extent of Saltfleet Haven, as reconstructable from documentary sources, Lidar and landscape features.
-Note, the original haven was cut off from the sea in the seventeenth century by the long sea-bank upon which the windmill currently stands; the harbour within the haven, as it existed in the later medieval and early modern periods, was formed in least in part from earlier saltern mounds, and the course of creeks through the original haven is visible on the Lidar.
+Figure 49: The original extent of Saltfleet Haven, based on documentary sources, Lidar and landscape features.
+Note, the original haven was cut off from the sea in the seventeenth century by the long sea-bank on which the windmill stands; the harbour within the haven, as it existed in the later medieval and early modern periods, was formed in least in part from earlier saltern mounds, and the course of creeks through the original haven is visible on the Lidar.
 The course of the banks to the south is uncertain, partially due to considerable later alterations in this area, not least the diversion of the Great Eau into the haven.
+Saltern locations, in pink, are based on BGS mapping, available under the Open Government Licence v3.0; contains British Geological Survey materials © UKRI 2022.

 207 C. Sturman, "The great resort for sea bathing" - Saltfleet and the New Inn', Lincolnshire Past and Present 12 (1993), 11-13; Stamford Mercury, 24 June 1773, p.
-4; D. N. Robinson, 'The Saltfleetby-Theddlethorpe coastline', Transactions of the Lincolnshire Naturalists' Union 21.1 (1984), 1-12 at p.
+4; D. N. Robinson, "The Saltfleetby-Theddlethorpe coastline', Transactions of the Lincolnshire Naturalists' Union 21.1 (1984), 1-12 at p.
 3.